TNTable/uhc_website/content/docs/game-modes/non-shrinking.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Non Shrinking"
+title: "Non-Shrinking"
-linktitle: "Non Shrinking"
+linktitle: "Non-Shrinking"
 summary:
 date: 2020-07-20T09:34:05-04:00
 lastmod: 2020-07-20T09:34:05-04:00
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.
+weight: 60

 # Add menu entry to sidebar.
 # - Substitute `example` with the name of your course/documentation folder.